w3c/WebID/BUILD.md

 This document defines [=AcmeCorp=], and what it means to be [=Fooing=] with [=Bars=].
 ```

 Autolinks will also be created for terms exported by any of the specifications in the [SpecRef](https://specref.org) database (including W3C and IETF documents).
+Similarly, your specification can mark definitions to be exported by adding the `export` attributed: `<dfn export>Term</dfn>`.

 To make sure Bikeshed links to the correct definition, in case multiple documents define the same term differently, preferences can be configured in a `<pre class='link-defaults'>` block, or in a file called `link-defaults.infotree`, according to the [InfoTree](https://speced.github.io/bikeshed/#infotree) syntax.
 For example:

 ```
 info: link-defaults